tawesoft/morph/doc/mapping-go-structs-with-morph.md

 > **Example code:** [structmappers.Rename example]

-You might think that it's simpler just to set the Name field on the orange directly, but we should always prefer to use a StructMapper.
-The reason why will become clear soon.
+> **Tip:** You might think that it's simpler just to set the Name field on the
+> `morph.Struct` directly, but we should always prefer to use a StructMapper.
+> The reason why will become clear soon.

 We've taken the first step in morphing our Apple.
-By printing the resulting mapped struct, we can generate some source code:
+By printing the resulting mapped struct, we can generate some source code for a new struct type definition:

 ```go
 fmt.Println(orange)